stefaneidelloth/treezjs/doc/atoms/model/executable/javaExecutable.md

 #### Output arguments

-This is typically a **key word**, telling the executable that an output file follows, e.g. "-output" or "/O".
+This is typically a **key word**, telling the java program that an output file follows, e.g. "-output" or "/O".

-Leave this input filed empty if your executable does not require such an output key word.
+Leave this input field empty if your program does not require such an output key word.

 #### Output file or directory